What we do

 Communications Specialist

-Gordon Nicholas was born 1985 in Northampton, Massachusetts.
-He holds a BFA with a major in photography from Simon Fraser University and currently lives and works on Salt Spring Island and in Vancouver.
+Gordon Nicholas holds a BFA with a major in photography from Simon Fraser University and currently lives and works on Salt Spring Island and in Vancouver.

 • Nancy Côté